 Create website, online shop and blog with this drag and drop website builder and open source CMS

-The market share for Microweber increased by 0.001 for Less Popular Sites, more than any other segment for the same time period.
+The market share for Microweber increased by 0.0016 percentage points (from 0.0004% to 0.002%) for all sites, more than any other segment for the same time period.

 We detected the following sites were using Microweber

 A CMS will sometimes include a meta tag within the html of each page.
 This is usually a "generator" tag like <meta name="generator" content="What CMS" /> but could also be "application-name", "Powered-By" or anyting else the CMS creators decide to use.

 HTTP headers can provide some of the best clues about a site's CMS.
 The values of set-cookie and x-powered-by headers are the most common and easiest to find.

 If a CMS doesn't have meta tags, it will often have other uniquely identifiable html markup.
 This can range from unique html comments, ids or classes.